DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

 **Requirements:**

 **General:**
+- **Cache:**
-- Add a caching layer using a Redis-Compatible project [Valkey](https://github.com/valkey-io/valkey).
+  - Add a caching layer using the Redis-compatible project [Valkey](https://github.com/valkey-io/valkey).
+  - Set the caching cycle to 5 minutes.
+During each cycle, the application should refresh the cache with the latest version of the data.
+- **Store:**
-- Add a storage layer using S3-Compatible project [MinIO](https://min.io/) and store the data periodically every 5 minutes.
+  - Add a storage layer using the S3-compatible project [MinIO](https://min.io/).
+  - Set the storage cycle to 5 minutes.
+During each cycle, the application should store another copy of the data.

+**Temperature:**
+- Endpoint: `/temperature`
+- Parameters: No parameters.
+- Requirements:
+  - The application should read data from the cache unless the cached data is stale, in which case it should refresh the cache first.

+**Cache:**
+- Endpoint: `/cache`
+- Parameters: No parameters.
+- Requirements:
+  - By calling this endpoint, it should update the cached data directly on Valkey (outside of the cycle).

 **Store:**
 - Endpoint: `/store`
 - Parameters: No parameters.
 - Requirements:
-  - By default, the application will store the data every 5 minutes, but by calling this endpoint, it should store it directly on MinIO.
+  - By calling this endpoint, it should store a new copy of the data directly on MinIO (outside of the cycle).

 **Metrics:**
 - Endpoint: `/metrics`